 Like his brother James, Walter was a lay preacher for the Methodist Church and would travel by horseback spreading the word of John Wesley.

 I love this photo of Walt and Lydia.
-Despite the stiffness and lack of emotion of early photographs, there is a warmth here with the two seeming very comfortable in each others company.
-They were a team and this is clear from the photo.
+Despite the stiffness and lack of emotion of early photographs, there is a warmth here and the two seem very comfortable in each other’s company.
+They were a team, and this is clear from the photo.
 I would like to thank Linda Thatcher for allowing me to use this wonderful photograph.